-We will never be tired of taking pride in our country’s wildlife needless lethality and weirdness.
+We will never be tired of taking pride in our country’s wildlife frankly ridiculous lethality and weirdness.
 Our flora is often overlooked however.
 So we decided to do some research on endemic plants.
 All from the comfort of our keyboards, of course.
 The thought of going outside in the sun sends us into a full on agoraphobic panic.
 Gary saw me typing “sun” and is currently being taken to the med station.
 Seeing these alien looking plants just reinforced the case in our heads.
 Nature is creepy and should be approached with caution and/or a flamethrower.
 If at all.

 Our gardeners however are fair dinkum brave hearts with degrees in Xeno-botany.